 Quinoa contains a little bit of monounsaturated and polyunsaturated fats.
 Research shows that eating these types of fats instead of saturated fats can improve your blood cholesterol levels, which can lower your risk of heart disease and type 2 diabetes, per the Mayo Clinic.

-5. Quinoa Helps You Avoid Overloading on Arsenic
+5. Quinoa Helps You Avoid Arsenic

 If you're used to only eating brown rice as your healthy carb-rich staple, there's a slight chance you could load up on inorganic arsenic, a human carcinogen.